DanieleCalzetti/serapi_search/README.md

-    python main.py -bg <query to search> --> search only in bing python main.py -d <query to search> --> search only in duckduckgo python main.py -ba <query to search> --> search only in baidu
+    python main.py -bg <query to search> --> search only in bing python main.py -d <query to search> --> search only in duckduckgo python main.py -ba <query to search> --> search only in baidu python main.py -js --> will generate the json file for the search engine/s used

     python main.py -ba <query to search> -g <query to search> -gl <query to search> --> search in bing and google the given query and on the other search engines the query passed via gl